jjzcru/rtls-demo/README.md

 ## Description
-This is a demo for running a RTTS using `docker`
+This is a demo for running a RTLS using `docker`

 ## Running
 For running the application you need to install `docker` and `docker-compose`.